pxiong037/Page-Replacement-Algorithms/README.md

 # Page-Replacement-Algorithms
-This program implements page replacement algorithms on a string of numbers
+This program implements the FIFO, LRU, and Optimal page replacement algorithms on a string of numbers and determines how many page faults occurred.